Laci Kay Somers Shows Underboob In Tiny Gold Bikini On Instagram

 “Looking Amazing as usual!
 Just simply wonderful!” gushed a second follower.

-“The most beautiful woman in the whole world,” raved a supporter.
+“The most beautiful woman in the whole world,” a third supporter raved.

-“Your body is made for bikinis Queen Laci,” complimented a fourth social media user.
+“Your body is made for bikinis Queen Laci,” complimented a fourth fan.

 The bombshell also shared another update four days ago when she gave her followers a good look at her booty.
 That time, Laci posed for the photo with her back facing the camera and her jeans pulled down below her curves.
 She wore a tiny white g-string and a light lavender long-sleeved crop top.
 She posed outside for the photo next to a stone wall and gazed to her right with a flirty expression on her face.